story75/pixel-craft/apps/docs/src/content/docs/guides/why.md

 ---
-title: Why Pixel Forge?
+title: Why Pixel Craft?
-description: Why does Pixel Forge exist?
+description: Why does Pixel Craft exist?
 What problems does it solve?
 ---

 ## TL;DR: